Common Vulnerabilities in IoT devices

 4. Vulnerable or outdated firmware

-Many IoT devices are not updated automatically, neither by the system or by the end users.
-In fact, some manufacturers don’t provide updates at all, leaving critical security vulnerabilities unaddressed for extended periods.
+What: Many IoT devices are not updated automatically, neither by the system or by the end users.
+In fact, some manufacturers don’t provide updates at all, leaving critical security vulnerabilities unaddressed for extended periods of time.
 This often results in known vulnerabilities remaining active on countless devices, sometimes even years after they’ve been publicly disclosed.
 The problem is further compounded by using outdated system components; it’s not uncommon to find IoT devices running years-old Linux kernels or legacy versions of OpenSSL, effectively making the firmware outdated and vulnerable.

-In the VHL IoT Penetration Testing Essentials course, we explore several techniques for extracting a device’s firmware, such as reading directly from the flash memory chip or dumping data byte by byte via a bootloader shell.
+In the VHL IoT Penetration Testing Essentials course, we explore several techniques for extracting an IoT device’s firmware, such as reading directly from the flash memory chip or dumping data byte by byte via a bootloader shell.
 Once the firmware is obtained, it can be analyzed for vulnerabilities using tools like Binwalk, Ghidra, and GDB, giving you practical skills to uncover and understand real-world security flaws.

 While higher-end consumer IoT devices are increasingly adopting encryption techniques to secure firmware stored in memory, this protection is not always sufficient.
 In many instances, attackers can bypass these measures by targeting a running device, where the firmware is loaded and accessible in unencrypted form in the system’s RAM.